warmana/cloudant-docs-fork/source/includes/api/_creating_views.md

 The `lazy` value means that the results are returned before the view is updated, but that the view must then be updated anyway.

-The option combination `stable=true&update=false` corresponds to the older option `stale=ok`.
+The option combination `stable=true&update=false` corresponds to the earlier option `stale=ok`.
-The option combination `stable=true&update=lazy` corresponds to the older option `stale=update_after`.
+The option combination `stable=true&update=lazy` corresponds to the earlier option `stale=update_after`.
+If you really want the quickest possible response, and are prepared to accept results that might be stale, or are returned from any shard combination rather than your normal (consistent) set, then you could use the combination: `stable=false&update=false`

 Remember that using a stale view has consequences.
 In particular,
 accessing a stale view returns the current (existing) version of the data in the view index, if it exists, without waiting for an update.
-This would mean that a stale view index result might be different on different nodes in the cluster.
+This would mean that a stale view index result might be different from different nodes in the cluster.

+<aside class="notice" role="complementary" aria-label="staleredundant">Cloudant automatically and actively
+works to keep views up-to-date at all times.
+This means that the only time you might notice a difference when using `stable` or `update` options is when there is an indexing backlog.</aside>

 ### Sorting Returned Rows